Kris Jenner Is Threatening Legal Repercussions In Response To The Kanye West Rumors

 “This is alleged, and I was told by a source — a very good one,” Louise wrote in the comments of her TikTok.
 “My friend is a big lawyer in L.A. and met with Kim months ago and was told all of this given evidence.
 I want to drop receipts but I can’t.”

-Star, no stranger to controversy and internet drama himself, quickly denied the rumors in a lengthy YouTube video; he called the theory the “dumbest shit [he's] ever read in [his] life.”
+Star, no stranger to controversy and internet drama himself, quickly denied the rumours in a lengthy YouTube video; he called the theory the “dumbest shit [he's] ever read in [his] life.”

 Louise claimed that the Kardashians had sent her a cease-and-desist threatening legal action against her if she kept sharing the false story online.
 However, super momager Kris Jenner denies having any knowledge of the TikToker to begin with, talk less of going as far as contacting her for any reason.
 But, if Louise wants to keep talking, the KUWTK matriarch has no problem taking this all the way to the courthouse.